Loading AISVIT

 • Text-to-video concept generation for ads, social clips, short explainers, storyboard tests, and fast visual exploration from a plain-language prompt.

-• Video-to-video edits for short existing footage when you want to shift the mood, style, or visible details of a shot through prompt guidance.
+• Grok video AI remix work for short existing footage when you want to shift the mood, style, or visible details of a shot through prompt guidance.

 • Fast creative iteration when a team needs to test ideas quickly and get a clip with sound without a heavy post-production workflow.